 The 1890 federal census records for Arkansas no longer exists.
 However, tax records and other records from the state were compiled by the Arkansas Genealogical Society in an effort to replace that lost data.
 Many counties have published those records.
 Researchers can contact the Arkansas Genealogical Society for more information on that replacement project.

 Arkansas River settlements, settlements in St. Francis, and settlements in the District of Hopefield (West Memphis) were all included in the 1810 federal territorial census.
 However, those records no longer exist.
 The 1820 federal territorial census records, which included the partially Spanish-controlled Miller County, which was also partially located in Texas, also no longer exist.

+Arkansas Territory censuses were recorded in 1823, 1825, and 1827, only the 1823.
 Starting in 1823 sheriffs in Arkansas Territory were given the task of instituting biennial enumerations.
 Those took place in 1823, 1825, and 1827, but only the Arkansas County record from 1823 still exists today.
 1829 sheriff’s census records contained the head of household name, but only parts of those records still exist today.
-Complete returns are available for the counties of: Arkansas , Chicot, Clark, Conway, Crawford, Crittenden, Independence, Lawrence, Miller (Old), St. Francis, Washington
+Complete returns are available for the counties of: Arkansas , Chicot, Clark, Conway, Crawford, Crittenden, Independence, Lawrence, Miller (Old), St. Francis and Washington.